What should I wear to court?

-- Tell you what the requirements are to have your case considered by the court.
+- Tell you about the requirements to have your case considered by the court

-- Recommend a lawyer, but court staff can provide information to contact a local referral service.
+- Recommend a lawyer.
+However, court staff can give you information to contact a local referral service.

-What should I do when I enter the arraignment courtroom?
+What should I do when I enter the courtroom?

 Listen for your name to be called.
-Your name may be mispronounced so listen closely.
-When your name is called, say "Present" loudly and clearly.
+Your name may be mispronounced, so listen closely.
+When your name is called, say "Present" loud and clear.
 If your name is called and you don't answer, it's considered the same as not being there.
-If your name isn't called, notify the person who is calling the names, or a court officer, at the first recess or break.
+If your name isn't called, tell the person who is calling the names or a court officer at the first recess or break.
 You may be in the wrong courtroom.

 If you get to court late, stay in the courtroom.
-The assistant district attorney or other individual may call names a second time after court starts.
+The assistant district attorney or someone else may call names a second time after court starts.
 At the next break or recess, let the person who is calling the names or a court officer know that you're there, although if you're late, your case may need to be continued on another date.

 What conduct is expected in the courtroom?

-Because certain behaviors are noisy, distracting, or disrespectful in the courtroom, it's recommended that you not:
+Because certain behaviors are noisy, distracting, or disrespectful in the courtroom, it's recommended that you don’t: